vmaz193/customer_churn_project/README.md

 This project is a complete data science workflow aimed at predicting customer churn using a provided dataset.
 The primary goal is to build a reliable machine learning model that can identify customers who are likely to stop using a service, enabling proactive retention strategies.

 The project progresses from initial data cleaning and exploratory analysis to building, comparing, and interpreting multiple machine learning models.
-The final result is a highly accurate **Random Forest** model with an accuracy of over 93%.
+The final result is a highly accurate **XGBoost** model with an accuracy of over 93%.

 ## 🚀 Key Insights & Findings